qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_overview.rst

 * **Enable password helper debug log**: enables a debug tool that will contain all the log information of the authentication methods
-* **Clear cached authentication configurations**: clears the internal lookup cache for configurations used to speed up network connections.
+* **Clear cached authentication configurations**: clears the internal lookup cache for configurations, used to speed up network connections.
 This does not clear QGIS’s core network access manager’s cache, which requires a relaunch of QGIS.
 * **Remove all authentication configurations**: clears the database of all configuration records, without removing other stored records.